February 17, 2024

 Principles Over Politics

-The former U.S. representative will discuss democracy, principled leadership, and the future of bipartisanship.
-Discover where the Republican party is headed next, and so much more.
+The former U.S. representative discussed democracy, principled leadership, and the future of bipartisanship.
+We discovered where the Republican party is headed next, and so much more.

 Principles Over Politics